pyeventsourcing/esdbclient/README.md

 The example below iterates over the subscription object, and calls `ack()` with the received `RecordedEvent` objects.
-The subscription's `stop()` method is called when we have received `event9`, so that we can continue with the examples below.
+The subscription's `stop()` method is called when we have received `event9`, stopping the iteration, so that we can continue with the examples below.

 ```python
 received_events = []